 Moisturizing your hair is essential.
 No matter if it’s before dyeing or after it.
 Use hair oils, hair serums, and hair masks for moisturizing.
 Also, deep condition it at regular intervals.

 2. Avoid heat styling

 Dyed hair is more prone to damage due to heat styling.
 So, avoid it as much as possible.
 But, if it is absolutely essential: then you could always use a heat-protecting shampoo, conditioner, and hair spray.

 3. Minimize sun exposure

 Like heat styling, the sun also damages the hair.
 The UV rays in the sun tend to turn the dyed hair into golden or brassy color.
-To protect from this damage, you could always use hair sunscreen, hair sunblock, umbrella, hats, and scarfs.
+To protect from this damage, you could always use hair sunscreen, hair sunblock, an umbrella, hats, and scarves.